MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-power-bi-security.md

 - Data uploaded from users is typically sent to **Azure Blob Storage**.
 - All metadata including items for the system itself are stored in the **Azure SQL Database**.

-The dotted line shown in the **Back-End** cluster image, clarifies the boundary between the two components that are accessible by users shown on the left of the dotted line.
+The dotted line shown in the **Back-End** cluster diagram, clarifies the boundary between the two components that are accessible by users shown on the left of the dotted line.
 Roles that are only accessible by the system are shown on the right.
 When an authenticated user connects to the Power BI Service, the connection and any request by the client is accepted and managed by the **Gateway Role** which then interacts on the user’s behalf with the rest of the Power BI Service.
-Eventually connections and client requests will be handled by **Azure API Management**.
-For example, when a client attempts to view a dashboard, the **Gateway Role** accepts that request, and then separately sends a request to the **Presentation Role** to retrieve the data needed by the browser to render the dashboard.
+For example, when a client attempts to view a dashboard, the **Gateway Role** accepts that request, and then separately sends a request to the **Presentation Role** to retrieve the data needed by the browser to display the dashboard.
+Eventually, connections and client requests will be handled by **Azure API Management**.

 ## User Authentication

 Power BI uses [Azure Active Directory](https://azure.microsoft.com/services/active-directory/) to authenticate users who sign in to the Power BI service.
 Sign in credentials are required whenever a user attempts to access secure resources.
 Users sign in to the Power BI service using the email address with which they established their Power BI account.
 Power BI uses the same credentials as the *effective username* and passes it to resources whenever a user attempts to connect to data.
 The *effective username* is then mapped to a [User Principal Name](/windows/win32/secauthn/user-name-formats#user-principal-name) and resolves to the associated Windows domain account against which authentication is applied.

-For organizations that used work email addresses for Power BI sign-in, for `example david@contoso.com`, the *effective username* to UPN mapping is straightforward.
+For organizations that used work email addresses for Power BI sign-in, for example `david@contoso.com`, the *effective username* to UPN mapping is straightforward.
 For organizations that didn't use work email addresses, for example `david@contoso.onmicrosoft.com` mapping between Azure AD and on-premises credentials requires [directory synchronization](/azure/active-directory-domain-services/synchronization) to work properly.

 Platform security for Power BI also includes multi-tenant environment security, networking security, and the ability to add other Azure AD-based security measures.